Bernardo-MG/dice-notation-java/src/site/markdown/parser.md

 ![Dice expression builder class diagram][dice_expression_builder-class_diagram]

 Most of the parsing is handled by ANTLR, and then adapted to the returned dice notation with the use of a visitor pattern.
-This visitor is a [DiceExpressionBuilder][dice_expression_buider], by default the [DefaultDiceExpressionBuilder][default_dice_expression_buider], and extends over the DiceNotationGrammarListener which is automatically generated from the ANTLR grammar file.
+This visitor is a [DiceExpressionBuilder][dice_expression_buider] which extends over the DiceNotationGrammarListener which is automatically generated from the ANTLR grammar file.

+The [DefaultDiceExpressionBuilder][default_dice_expression_buider] implements the visitor, and makes use of  a stack to hold all the operands for any operation which may appear during parsing.

 [dice_notation_parser]: ./apidocs/com/wandrell/tabletop/dice/parser/DiceNotationParser.html
 [default_dice_notation_parser]: ./apidocs/com/wandrell/tabletop/dice/parser/DefaultDiceNotationParser.html